 Coiled supports publicly accessible conda packages, pip packages, and/or Docker images for creating software environments.
 You can also compose these steps by, for example, conda installing packages into a custom Docker image.

 Coiled uses packaging conventions you’re already familiar with.
 You can point Coiled to a list of conda or pip packages:

-import coiled coiled.create_software_environment( name="my-software-env", conda=["dask", "xarray=0.15.1", "numba"],
+import coiled coiled.create_software_environment( name="my-software-env", conda=["dask", "xarray=0.15.1", "numba"], )

 or to a local conda

 to have custom Docker images built and stored for later use.
 Note that you do not need to have Docker installed for Coiled to build Docker images for you!

 Coiled software environments can be used both locally by installing the software environment on your machine and on remote Dask clusters (e.g. running on AWS):

 You can also collaborate with your friends and colleagues by easily sharing software environments.